AMDmi3/jsonslicer/README.md

   ```python
   for *path, object in JsonWriter(...)
   ```

+_yajl_allow_comments_ enables corresponding YAJL flag, which is documented as follows:

+> Ignore javascript style comments present in JSON input.
+Non-standard,
+> but rather fun

+_yajl_dont_validate_strings_ enables corresponding YAJL flag, which is documented as follows:

+> When set the parser will verify that all strings in JSON input
+> are valid UTF8 and will emit a parse error if this is not so.
+When
+> set, this option makes parsing slightly more expensive (~7% depending
+> on processor and compiler in use)

+_yajl_allow_trailing_garbage_ enables corresponding YAJL flag, which is documented as follows:

+> By default, yajl will ensure the entire input text was consumed
+> and will raise an error otherwise.
+Enabling this flag will cause
+> yajl to disable this check.
+This can be useful when parsing json
+> out of a that contains more than a single JSON document.

+_yajl_allow_multiple_values_ enables corresponding YAJL flag, which is documented as follows:

+> Allow multiple values to be parsed by a single handle.
+The entire
+> text must be valid JSON, and values can be seperated by any kind
+> of whitespace.
+This flag will change the behavior of the parser,
+> and cause it continue parsing after a value is parsed, rather than
+> transitioning into a complete state.
+This option can be useful
+> when parsing multiple values from an input stream.

+_yajl_allow_partial_values_ enables corresponding YAJL flag, which is documented as follows:

+> When yajl_complete_parse() is called the parser will check that the
+> top level value was completely consumed.
+I.E., if called whilst
+> in the middle of parsing a value yajl will enter an error state
+> (premature EOF).
+Setting this flag suppresses that check and the
+> corresponding error.

+_encoding_ may be used to override output encoding, which is derived from the input file handle if possible, or otherwise set to the default one as Python builttn `open()` would use (usually `'UTF-8'`).

+_errors_ is an optional string that specifies how encoding and decoding errors are to be handled.
+Defaults to `'strict'`

+_binary_ forces the output to be in form of `bytes` objects instead of `str` unicode strings.

 The constructed object is as iterator.
 You may call `next()` to extract single element from it, iterate it via `for` loop, or use it in generator